WRKO: WLAW (1937–1953)

 The station first went on the air as WLAW on December 19, 1937, at 680 on the AM dial.
-The station was licensed to Lawrence, Massachusetts, some 25 miles north of Boston; its transmitter was in nearby Andover.
+The station was licensed to Lawrence, Massachusetts, some 25 mi north of Boston; its transmitter was in nearby Andover.
 It was owned and operated by Hildreth and Rogers, publishers of the Lawrence Daily Eagle and Evening Tribune.
 Initially a 1,000-watt daytime-only station, WLAW would boost its power to 5,000 watts in 1940; the Federal Communications Commission (FCC) also granted the station authority to operate at night, using a directional antenna to protect the signals of KPO in San Francisco, which had been the dominant station on the clear channel of 680 kHz, and WPTF in Raleigh, North Carolina, which had also been granted nighttime service on the channel.

 In 1945, WLAW applied to boost its power to 50,000 watts, and relocate its transmitter to Burlington; the station would make this upgrade in 1947.
 In conjunction with the move, WLAW opened a Boston studio on Tremont Street in the Theater District; it also maintained a third studio in Lowell.
-The owners also acquired an FM station: WLAW-FM (93.7 FM) was officially dedicated on November 10, 1947.
+The owners also acquired an FM station: WLAW-FM 93.7 was officially dedicated on November 10, 1947.
 In mid-1951, WLAW and WLAW-FM moved to new studios at the Hotel Bradford in Boston.